 Risks, Outcomes, and The Cascade of Interventions

 A 2005 study by the American College of Obstetricians and Gynecologists found that inducting first time moms was directly associated with an increased risk for Cesarean delivery.
-Regardless of whether labor was medically induced for elective or medical reasons, 23.8% of elective inductions and 23.4% of medically necessary inductions ended in a C section.
-This is compared to the roughly 12% of women who go into spontaneous labor and require a C section.
+23.8% of elective inductions and 23.4% of medically necessary inductions ended in a C section compared with 12% of women who go into labor spontaneously.

 Many of our clients are anxious about inductions because they do not want a high-intervention birth.
-While it is true that inductions are done more often than necessary, and some with no solid medical reasoning, you can still have a low-intervention delivery that did not begin spontaneously.
+You can still have a low-intervention delivery that did not begin spontaneously.